Areyes-Trimarchi/BitCoinVolatility/README.md

   "driver" : 'com.microsoft.sqlserver.jdbc.SQLServerDriver'
 }
 ```
-4. The next code block from line 25 to 30 is where the data is gathered and processed to become a dataframe.
+4. The next code block from line 29 to 35 is where the data is gathered and processed to become a dataframe.
-The count method can be applied to the dataframe to see how much data it contains ().
+The count method can be applied to the dataframe to see how much data it contains (87840 rows).
 ```
 #### Get Data ####
 #Get data from URL and load it to a json object